-Creative Facades: One‐of‐a‐kind program that works with local artists to change the look of homes in the Westside.
+Creative Facades: One‐of‐a‐kind program that works with local artists to change the look of homes in the Westside while building equity for the homeowners.
 Check out the Westside Look Book for some really great visuals and program details.

 Hellmann Creative Center: Recently finished, the redeveloped Hellmann Lumber Mill houses The Center’s new offices, community event space, classroom space, and 8 artists’ studios.
 Interested in studio Space?
 Contact Sarah Allan.